Subject: Brokering Academic Programs

 - Reject the Letter of Intent and notify the involved presidents and chief academic officers and the Chancellor.

 - Upon approval of the Letter of Intent by the participating campuses a written agreement between the campuses involved is to be developed.

-- The written agreement signed by the respective campus presidents is to be forwarded to the Vice Chancellor for Academic Affairs.
+- The written agreement signed by the respective campus presidents is to be forwarded to the Vice Chancellor for Academic and Student Affairs.
 The Vice Chancellor will forward a copy of the agreement for review and comment to each campus president and chief academic officer.
-Within thirty (30) days thereafter, the Vice Chancellor for Academic Affairs will:
+Within thirty (30) days thereafter, the Vice Chancellor for Academic and Student Affairs will:

 a.
 Approve the written agreement and notify the Chancellor and each campus president and chief academic officer, or;